kaiwood/pnut-butter/README.md

 It is currently developed and tested on Node 8 LTS, but should work with basically any current browser supporting ES6 as well (feel free to open an issue if not), especially if you throw it in your typical Webpack/Babel/whatever toolchain.

+However, we are currently in the process of moving the whole library to TypeScript and try to modernize its core.
+Stay tuned for a bigger revamp in the short future.

 ## Installation

 ```bash